Deep Necklift Surgery in London

 Are there any non-invasive alternatives to a necklift?

-Would previous use of non-invasive treaments compromise the necklift result?
+Would previous use of non-invasive treatments compromise the necklift result?

 Can I have a necklift after a facelift?

 Absolutely.
 You can have a necklift after a facelift.
 Often Mr Orfaniotis has clients who consult with him from this position.
-In most cases it is because a neck lift was not indicated at the time of facelift.
-However, in some cases it can be that their expectations from a facelift were not met as they had actually presented with a neck issue.
-For Mr Orfaniotis clients he does a thorough assessment during the consultation and explains the differing result a facelift versus a necklift would achieve to avoid this mismatch in expectation.
+In most cases, it is because a neck lift was not indicated at the time of facelift.
+However, in some cases, it can be that their expectations of a facelift were not met as they had actually presented with a neck issue.
+For Mr Orfaniotis’ clients, he performs a thorough assessment during the consultation and explains the differing results a facelift versus a necklift would achieve to avoid this mismatch in expectation.

-When is best to combine a facelift and a necklift?
+When is it best to combine a facelift and a necklift?

-If both mid face heaviness and jawline/neck definition are needing to be improved, then it is better to undertake a facelift at the same time as a necklift.
+If both mid-face heaviness and jawline/neck definition need to be improved, then it is better to undertake a facelift at the same time as a necklift.

 How much does a necklift cost?